facebookresearch/pytorch3d/docs/notes/renderer.md

 # Differentiable Rendering

-Differentiable rendering is an exciting research area but it is not yet clear what the best practices are.
-We extensively researched existing codebases and found that:
+Differentiable rendering is an exciting research area in Computer Vision.
+We extensively researched existing codebases for this task and found that:
 - the rendering pipeline is complex with more than 7 separate components which need to interoperate and be differentiable
 - popular existing approaches [[1](#1), [2](#2)] are based on the same core implementation which bundles many of the key components into large CUDA kernels which require significant expertise to understand and has limited scope for extensions
 - existing methods either do not support batching or assume that meshes in a batch have the same number of vertices and faces